elastic/cloudbeat/deploy/deployment-manager/README.md

 ZONE="<GCP Zone>" # e.g: us-central1-a
 ALLOW_SSH=false # Set to true to allow SSH connections to the deployed instance
 ```
-4. Run `just deploy-deployment-manager` to create a new deployment with an elastic-agent that will automatically enroll to your fleet.
+4. Run `just deploy-dm` to create a new deployment with an elastic-agent that will automatically enroll to your fleet.

 *Debugging:*
 1. Deployments creation may take a few minutes, to see the progress, find your deployment on https://console.cloud.google.com/dm/deployments/ and click on it.